 with $X^{(1)},\ldots,X^{(K)}$ distributed as $X$ and $X^{(1)},\ldots,X^{(K)}$, $(A_1,\ldots,A_k,b)$ independent.
-Hence, one can use the distributional fixed-point equation (\ref{fix2}) to characterize the limit distribution ${\cal L}(X)$.
-The idea from R\"osler \cite{Ro91} to formalize such an approach and to derive at least weak convergence $X_n \to X$ consists of first using the right hand side of (\ref{fix2}) to define a map as follows: If $X_n$ are $B$-valued random variables, denote by $\mathcal{M}(B)$ the space of all probability measures on $B$ and
+Hence, one can use the distributional fixed-point equation~(\ref{fix2}) to characterize the limit distribution ${\mathcal L}(X)$.
+The idea from R\"osler \cite {Ro91} to formalize such an approach and to derive at least weak convergence $X_n \to X$ consists of first using the right-hand side of (\ref{fix2}) to define a map as follows: if $X_n$ are $B$-valued random variables, denote by $\mathcal{M}(B)$ the space of all probability measures on $B$ and

 where $(A_1, \ldots, A_K,b), Z^{(1)}, \ldots, Z^{(K)}$ are independent and $Z^{(1)}, \ldots, Z^{(K)}$ have distribution $\mu$.
-Then, a random variable $X$ solves (\ref{fix2}) if and only if its distribution ${\cal L}(X)$ is a fixed-point of the map $T$.
-To obtain fixed-points of $T$ appropriate subspaces of $\mathcal{M}(B)$ are endowed with a complete metric, such that the restriction of $T$ becomes a contraction.
-Then, Banach's fixed-point theorem yields a (in the subspace) unique fixed-point of $T$ and one can as well use the metric to also derive convergence of ${\cal L}(X_n)$ to ${\cal L}(X)$ in this metric.
-If the metric is also strong enough to imply weak convergence one has obtained the desired limit law $X_n \to X$.
+Then a random variable $X$ solves~(\ref{fix2}) if and only if its distribution ${\mathcal L}(X)$ is a fixed point of the map $T$.
+To obtain fixed points of $T$ appropriate subspaces of $\mathcal{M}(B)$ are endowed with a complete metric, such that the restriction of~$T$ becomes a contraction.
+Then Banach's fixed-point theorem yields a (in the subspace) unique fixed point of $T$ and one can as well use the metric to also derive convergence of ${\mathcal L}(X_n)$ to ${\mathcal L}(X)$ in this metric.
+If the metric is also strong enough to imply weak convergence, one has obtained the desired limit law $X_n \to X$.